twinfoundation/entity-storage/packages/entity-storage-connector-postgresql/docs/reference/interfaces/IPostgreSqlEntityStorageConnectorConfig.md

 > **host**: `string`

-The host for the PostgresSql instance.
+The host for the PostgreSql instance.

 ***